 Jump to section

-Inclusion body disease in snakes is a fatal disease to be sure.
+Inclusion body disease in snakes is a fatal disease.
 It has primarily been found in boas and pythons, though boas can carry the disease with few symptoms for many years while pythons will expire much more quickly when infected.
 It is communicable via body fluids and, while little is known about its prevalence in the wild, it is a major concern for captive pet boid snakes both here and abroad due to the popularity of transportation of pet snakes to and from differing zoological locations.

-Inclusion body disease is a contagious disease which gets its name from the large and unusual “inclusions” which are seen in the cells of the diseased animals -- specifically found in boa constrictors and pythons.
+Inclusion body disease is a contagious disease that gets its name from the large and unusual “inclusions” which are seen in the cells of the diseased animals -- specifically found in boa constrictors and pythons.

 Inclusion body disease is progressive and ultimately fatal to snakes, being found in a number of species but most commonly found in boas and pythons.
 The symptoms you will likely note in your pet boa or python will be neurological in nature and you’ll likely note things like: